opensearch-project/observability/integrations/docs/Integration-API.md

 - `ready` - this will transition it to the next step
 - `maintenance` - this will hold until user fix issues

-Once the Integration instance was stored in the integration `store` index, it will have a `loading` status as displayed in the
+Once the Integration instance was stored in the integration `store` index, it will have a `loading` status as displayed in the first image.

-first image.

 Next the integration instance will undergo a validation phase in which
  - assets will be validated with the schema to match fields to the mapping
+ - assets containing index patterns will be validated any index with these pattern exists
  - datasource will be validated to verify connection is accessible
  - mapping templates are verified to exist

 If any of the validation failed - the API (the call to `_integration/store/$instance_name` ) will return a status indicating the current state of the integration: